Trial of Joseph Estrada: Reactions

-The Philippine government, through Presidential Spokesperson Ignacio Bunye issued a statement to the effect of the government's respect and deference to the authority of the Sandiganbayan.
+Before the release of the judgment, Joseph Estrada told supporters not to protest in the streets.

 President Gloria Macapagal Arroyo stated that the court's decision must be accepted.
-President Gloria Macapagal Arroyo canceled a scheduled attendance at a gathering of business leaders in Makati that afternoon due to security reasons owing to pro-Estrada protests.
+Arroyo canceled a scheduled attendance at a gathering of business leaders in Makati that afternoon due to security reasons owing to pro-Estrada protests.

 The prosecution's lead counsel Dennis Villa-Ignacio asserted: "It shows that our judicial system really works.
 This is the last chance for the state to show that we can do it, that we can charge, prosecute and convict a public official regardless of his stature."

 The Philippine Stock Exchange recovered from a two-day slump, closing at 3,307.60 points, up by 1.21%.
 The Philippine peso moderately strengthened against the US dollar.

 The Philippine Chamber of Commerce and Industry said it will support a presidential pardon for Estrada.
 Jinggoy Estrada said "The people will receive this [decision] with moral outrage and disgust."

 Estrada stated that "I thought the role of justice would prevail here but really it's a kangaroo court."
 Estrada's counsel Rene A.V.
 Saguisag issued the statement: "It's victors' justice.
 It's ruling class justice.
 The special division (of the court) was programmed to convict.
 We never had a chance."

-Joseph Estrada stated that "I feel depressed, but it's my style not to show it."
-Before the release of the judgment, he warned that he prevent his fans from protesting in the streets.